trilitech/tezos-developer-docs/src/pages/tutorials/build-an-nft-marketplace/part-2.md

 Now that there are offers available on the marketplace, let's buy bottles!

-1. Edit the smart contract to add the `buy` feature
+1. Edit the smart contract to add the `buy` feature:

 ```ligolang
 @entry